Zea mays (Nitrogen Fixing Corn)

 Seed Processing and Storage

 We inspect all of these seeds when they are harvested or received from our suppliers.
-They are then treated by drying and freezing to control insect pests and maintain viability in storage.
+They are then treated by drying and freezing to control insect pests and maintain viability in long term storage.
 The seeds are shipped in plastic zip bags with silica gel packets to reduce moisture uptake by the seeds.

 If you will not be planting the seeds on receipt we recommend keeping them in their original packing with the gel packet in an outer zip seal bag, glass jar or other impervious container.
 Then refrigerate or freeze them until they are planted.